-In order to prove Theorem \ref{Teo1a}, within the construction of the BA model, we identify two different processes in discrete time, one for the appearing of in-links of each specific vertex and the other related to the creation of new vertices.
+The proof of Theorem \ref{Teo1a} can be summarized in two main steps.
+Within the structure of the BA model we first identify two different counting processes in discrete time, one for the appearing of in-links of each specific vertex and the other related to the creation of new vertices.
 Then, we prove that these two processes converge to the two birth processes which are at the basis of the definition of an $m$-Yule model.

 Before starting the construction of the process for the appearance of in-links of a fixed vertex we introduce the following definition. \begin{defn} We say that a vertex $v_i$ appears ``complete'' when it has appeared in the BA random graph process together with all the directed edges originated from it. \end{defn} Note that the degree of a complete vertex is at least $m$, and at time $t=n(m+1)$, the BA model has for the first time exactly $n$ complete vertices.